Before posting a bug report about a problem, please try to verify that it is a bug and that it has not been reported already:

 To discuss problems with other users, you can use the MySQL Community Slack.

 Writing a good bug report takes patience, but doing it right the first time saves time both for us and for yourself.
 A good bug report, containing a full test case for the bug, makes it very likely that we will fix the bug in the next release.
 This section helps you write your report correctly so that you do not waste your time doing things that may not help us much or at all.
 Please read this section carefully and make sure that all the information described here is included in your report.

 Preferably, you should test the problem using the latest production

 or development version of MySQL Server before posting.
 Anyone should

 be able to repeat the bug by just using

 script_file on your test case or by running the shell or

 Perl script that you include in the bug report.
 Any bug that we are

 able to repeat has a high chance of being fixed in the next MySQL

 It is most helpful when a good description of the problem is included in the bug report.
 That is, give a good example of everything you did that led to the problem and describe, in exact detail, the problem itself.
 The best reports are those that include a full example showing how to reproduce the bug or problem.
-See Section 29.5, “Debugging and Porting MySQL”.
+See Section 5.9, “Debugging MySQL”.